matissrapsa/laifen-toothbrush-ble/README.md

 - 0B - Mode 4 Vibration strenght (01 to 14)
 - 06 - Mode 4 Oscillation range (01 to 0A)
 - 06 - Mode 4 Oscillation speed (01 to 0A)
-- 00 -
+- 00 - Airplane mode On or off (01, 00)
-- 63 - Maybe battery percentage ??
-00-64
+- 63 - Maybe battery percentage another toothbrush had it at 36 (00-64)
-- 01 -
+- 01 - 30 sec reminder On or off (01, 00)
 - 00 -
 - 78 -
-- 01 - Power control On or off (00, 01)
+- 01 - High freqency mode, mode 4 enabled On or off (01, 00)
-- 00 -
+- 00 - Power control On or off (01, 00)
-- 00 -
+- 00 - Emergency shutdown On or off (01, 00)
-- A3 - Changes sometimes Checksum or padding?
+- A3 - Checksum or padding

-## Data collected using nRF Connect app
+## Data collected using nRF Connect app and 2 diferent toothbrushes